dwgb93/TEI_WildfireSpread/README.md

 In the future, these models could be applied to international data to predict wildfire spread in those regions.
 The models could be improved upon by accounting for existing fire suppression efforts.

-These wildfire sprread prediction models could potentially save the United States hundreds of thousands of dollars in suppression efforts.
+These wildfire spread prediction models could potentially save the United States hundreds of thousands of dollars in suppression efforts.